BIM September 24, 2025

 microstation landing page

-Another rather popular name on the market is Bentley, a software provider offering products encompassing multiple industries, including architectural design software.
-This is the primary purpose of Microstation: to provide 3D CAD software that can operate both 2D and 3D models extremely efficiently.
+Another popular company on the market is Bentley, a software provider offering products encompassing multiple industries, including architectural design software.
+This is the primary purpose of Microstation: to provide 3D CAD software that operates both 2D and 3D models extremely efficiently.
 It also supports DGN files, one of the most popular file formats in this market.

 Customer ratings: